 - Vitamin E- 100 IU daily for a month

 - B complex- 10 mg per day

 - Cod liver oil- 1 tsp or 10000 IU of vitamin A

 Can pyometra cure itself?

 As stated above, some homeopathic remedies can be useful in treating pyometra without surgery.
 However, in majority of the cases, these could still lead to a crisis.
 If this occurs, your dog will need veterinary care, possibly surgery, along with high quality food and a regimen of daily vitamin supplements.
 Pyometra emergency surgery is generally similar to spaying/neutering surgery.
 However, in some cases, due to the distended and swollen uterus, such a surgery can run into complications.
 Pyometra dog surgery cost done in emergency is often higher than the cost of spaying surgery.
 Therefore, it is best to have your bitch spayed to avoid these complications.
-Spaying also curbs behavioral issues like the tendency to run and mate, as well as excessive barking etc. Additionally, it can prevent mammary cancer and save you a lot of trips to the vet.
+Spaying also curbs behavioral issues like the tendency to run and mate, as well as excessive barking etc. Additionally, it can prevent some diseases and save you a lot of trips to the vet.

 Related content: How to care for your dog after spaying/neutering

 How long can a dog live with pyometra?

 The answer depends as it varies from dog to dog.
 Pyometra generally progresses very rapidly as the uterus fills up with fluid contaminated by bacteria.
 Dogs with pyometra can quickly become dehydrated and go into shock or, worse, coma.
 They could also get very aggressive towards humans and other dogs.

 Considering the seriousness of the infection, the survival rate[ii] of pyometra is good and mortality rates are usually between 3 to 20%.
 However, in case of complications, mortality rates are higher.